yennanliu/FlinkHelloWorld/README.md

 - Client :
 	- send jobs to clusters (`via CLI or flink UI or JobManager's RPC endpoint`: ExecutionEnvironment ). client <--> JobManager
 - JobManager :
-	- manage the `program main process`.
+	- manage the `program main process` (a JVM process) .
 Each program is managed by different job manager
 	- JobManager will receive all need infrom for the go-to-run application
 		- e.g. jobGraph, logical dataflow graph, compiled jar, and other jars
 	- JobManager will transform jobGraph to ExecutionGraph that includes all concurrent jobs